Pearson, Wisconsin

 Pearson is an unincorporated community in the town of Ainsworth, Langlade County, Wisconsin, United States.
 Pearson is 5 mi west of Pickerel and 17 mi north-northeast of Antigo, the county seat of Langlade County.
 The community is situated on Pickerel Creek near its confluence with the Wolf River.
 County Highway T runs through Pearson; the closest state highway to the community is Wisconsin State Highway 55 in Pickerel.

 Pearson had a post office, which closed on May 4, 1996; ZIP code 54462 still serves the community.

 The Northeast Illinois Council of the Boy Scouts of America runs a summer camp, Ma-Ka-Ja-Wan Scout Reservation, in Pearson.

+The Pickerel Volunteer Fire Department Station is located east of the community on Johnson Road.